edlins/libPCA9685/README.md

         The first line enables the I2C system and the second line raises the baudrate from the default 100kHz to 1MHz which is the speed of Fast-mode plus (Fm+) devices such as the PCA9685.
+        Note that with short wire runs and minimal RFI/EMI I have been able to run the PCA9685 on the I2C bus at 2MHz without errors, which effectively doubles the refresh rate but YMMV.

         Also, this library requires combined transactions which are not enabled by default.
 This can be enabled by creating any file (e.g. "i2c_repeated_start.conf") in the /etc/modprobe.d folder